Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 Understanding Quiet Quitting in a Changing Workplace

-They complete their assigned tasks, attend meetings, and meet deadlines, but they’re for all other purposes disengaged from the workplace.
-Don’t expect them to raise their hands offering insights (when not directly asked), propose new ideas, or volunteer for the next project.
-Don’t expect them either to feign excitement about the next corporate retreat or drinks-after-work either.
+Quiet quitters complete their assigned tasks, attend meetings, and meet deadlines, but they're for all other purposes disengaged from the workplace.
+Don't expect them to volunteer ideas, take on extra projects, or feign excitement about the next corporate retreat.

 Employee sitting at desk with laptop, reflecting on burnout and quiet quitting at work.